 News & Events

 Not everyone speaks woof and meow.
-Give your pet the voice they dont have.
-A pet identification microchip implant is available at Animal Services.
+Give your pet the voice they don't have during National Microchipping Month.

 Animal cruelty is defined as depriving an animal of food, water, shelter or veterinary care.